 If you are interested in becoming a volunteer County Coordinator

-for an Indiana county in the INGenWeb Project, please contact the State Coordinator, Denise Wells, or one of her Assistant State Coordinators Lena Harper or Jeff Kemp.
+for an Indiana county in the INGenWeb Project, please contact the State Coordinator, Lena Harper, or her Assistant State Coordinator Jim Cox.

 Back to Top

 You may use this material for your own personal research, however it may not be used for commercial publications without express written consent of the contributor, INGenWeb, and